How are product properties defined?

 Branching on product data is currently available only to Shopify clients.
 If you’re not using Shopify, don’t worry—we’re hard at work on implementing branching on product data for non-Shopify clients!

 I'm using Shopify, but I don't see the option to branch on product data.
 What should I do?

 If you're building a custom journey and don't see any of the product branch options, then your data is not quite ready to use branching on product data.

 To learn more about your options, reach out to firstname.lastname@example.org.

 Will subscribers who buy something via Shopify or ReCharge travel through a post-purchase journey with product data branching?

-If you’re using ReCharge to help manage your subscription products, then your subscribers are enrolled in a post-purchase journey if they are both:
+If you’re using ReCharge to help manage your subscription products, then your subscribers are enrolled in a post-purchase journey if they're both:

 - Opted into marketing text messages from you, and

 - This is their first subscription purchase.
-Subsequent recurring subscription orders will not trigger a post-purchase journey.
+Subsequent recurring subscription orders won't trigger a post-purchase journey.

-If you’re using Shopify, your subscribers are enrolled in a post-purchase journey if they are opted into marketing text messages from you.
+If you’re using Shopify, your subscribers are enrolled in a post-purchase journey if they're opted into marketing text messages from you.